kaizokuv/IVII-Dots/README.md

 [Light-em's RMPC config](https://github.com/light-em/Archer/tree/master) - I saw this and loved it, credit where it's due

 [Gakuseei](https://github.com/Gakuseei/rishot) - The maker of Rishot, love this tool

+[Shanu-Kumawat](https://github.com/Shanu-Kumawat/quickshell-overview) - For the quickshell overview tool, the most perfect one i found for my flow

 <div align="center">
 <h2> Copying and License </h2>